HAWK SENSOR SERIES

 Wide Range of Detectables: Liquid Hydrocarbons (Crude & Refined Oils), Harmful Algal Blooms & More

 Hawk sensors offer exceptional versatility in detecting a wide range of liquid hydrocarbons and contaminants.
-This includes oils, fuels, and other petroleum products, blue-green (cyanobacteria) and green algae, and colored dissolved organic matter (CDOM).
+This includes oils, fuels, and other petroleum products, produced water, blue-green (cyanobacteria) and green algae, select other microalgae, and colored dissolved organic matter (CDOM).

 The sensors utilize both ultraviolet A (UVA) and ultraviolet B (UVB) spectral bands to detect a broad spectrum of hydrocarbons.
 UVA excels at detecting crude oil and heavier petroleum products like fuel oils, lubricants, heating oils, and hydraulic oils.